Henryhaulka/Netflix_Homepage_Clone/README.md

 ![screenshot](/img/netflix_image.png)

-This page is a clone of newyork times article.
-In this project we applied float, flexbox, grid and position.
+This page is a clone of Netflix Home page.
+In this project we applied float, flexbox, grid and position and media queries for responsiveness.

 ## Built With